-

 - Improved Satisfaction: Personalization leads to more rewarding and relevant interactions.

-- Increased Impressions: Intelligent content distributed across multiple channels drives more engagement.
+- Increased Impressions: Reusable content distributed across multiple channels reaches more humans and robots.

-- Competitive Advantage: Connecting content assets intelligently with customers provides a market advantage.
+- Competitive Advantage: Intelligently connecting content assets with customers provides a market advantage and ensures long-term relevance.

 -